hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `azure_keyvault_secrets_provider` - (Optional) An `azure_keyvault_secrets_provider` block as defined below.
 For more details, please visit [Azure Keyvault Secrets Provider for AKS](https://docs.microsoft.com/en-us/azure/aks/csi-secrets-store-driver).

--> **NOTE.** At this time the Azure Keyvault Secrets Provider is not supported in Azure US government or Azure China.
+~> **NOTE.** At this time the Azure KeyVault Secrets Provider is not supported in Azure China/Azure US Government.

 ---